hosjiu1702/BTol/README.md

 Btol is a semi-auto tools for labelling training data or validating data.
 This program is still working in progress ..

+## Installation
+ - You can install and deverlop `Btol` by using [Visual Studio 2017](https://www.visualstudio.com/downloads/) or older version but with v141 toolset intergration.